-This course develops the understanding of key concepts associated with the construction of High Rise buildings.
-The course provides a vehicle to develop knowledge and skills needed to comprehend the design of services in major buildings, and in so doing engender a lifelong interpretation of the intricacies of physical installation and their critical sequence in the construction process.
+This course develops an understanding of key concepts associated with the construction of high-rise buildings.
+The course provides a vehicle to develop the knowledge and skills needed to comprehend the design of services in major buildings, and, in so doing, engenders a lifelong interpretation of the intricacies of physical installation and their critical sequence in the construction process.

 On successful completion of the course students will be able to:

 1. Understand the techniques used in high-rise construction and how they are incorporated into the building process

 2. Appreciate the requirements and elements of HVAC, mechanical, electrical, hydraulic and transportation services in buildings

 3. Understand the design and integration of services into high-rise buildings

 4. Present written and visual concepts and ideas.

 - Building Code of Australia

 - High-rise HVAC, environmental, electrical, mechanical, hydraulic services & lifts